garybracket/no-illusion-smm/README.md

 A Ruby on Rails freemium SaaS platform for social media management that helps users create and publish content across multiple platforms with optional AI assistance.
 Built with privacy, transparency, and user empowerment at its core.

 ## Project Status
-🚧 **Active Development** - Migration from Next.js/Supabase to Rails architecture
+✅ **Production Ready** - Complete Rails architecture with LinkedIn integration

-This is a complete rebuild of the existing `social-media-manager` (Next.js + Auth0 + Supabase) into a cleaner Ruby on Rails full-stack application for better maintainability and deployment simplicity.
+This is a complete rebuild of the existing `social-media-manager` (Next.js + Auth0 + Supabase) into a Ruby on Rails full-stack application. **Migration complete** - the Rails version has full LinkedIn integration, AI content generation, and profile management.

 ## Core Values
 - **No Games, No Gimmicks**: Transparent pricing and honest feature communication